kohya-ss/HunyuanVideo/README.md

 Specify `--img-in-txt-in-offloading` to offload `img_in` and `txt_in` to the CPU.

-If your VRAM is less than 24GB, you can use the `--vae-chunk-size` option to reduce the memory usage of the VAE, like `--vae-chunk-size 16`.
+If you have less than 24GB VRAM, consider using the `--vae-chunk-size` option to reduce the memory usage of the VAE like `--vae-chunk-size 16`.
 Consider using the existing `--vae-tiling` option.
+With 16GB, you can generate 960x544, 129-frame videos or 1280x720, 81-frame videos.

 `--latent-path` option is also available to decode saved latents only.